Infineon/mtb-anycloud-bluetooth-mfg-tester/btsdk-utils/wmbt/ReadMe.txt

 *Radio Tx Test

-Note: Connectionless transmit test to send Bluetooth packets
+Note: Connectionless transmit test to send Bluetooth(r) packets

-The test configures the Cypress SoC BT device to transmit the selected data pattern which is governed by a specified frequency and a specified logical channel at a specified power level.
+The test configures the AIROC(TM) device to transmit the selected data pattern which is governed by a specified frequency and a specified logical channel at a specified power level.